Services

 • Typical timeline: Usually 3 to 6 weeks depending on how much of the domain still needs to be named and reviewed.

-• Budget posture: $9,000 to $18,000 depending on domain breadth, stakeholder count, and the number of systems or reports that need source-of-truth decisions.
+• Budget: $9,000 to $18,000 depending on domain breadth, stakeholder count, and the number of systems or reports that need source-of-truth decisions.

 • What changes price: Price moves up when the business model spans more teams, more conflicting reports, or higher-stakes system replacement decisions.
 It stays lower when the buyer needs one bounded model and one review cycle before implementation.